One-Page Resume Guide: Templates & Examples

 The question of whether a resume should be limited to a single page has long been a topic of debate among job seekers and career experts.

-While a one-page resume is often recommended, it is not a strict requirement.
-The length of your resume should be determined by the content's relevance and impact rather than trying to fit it into a specific page count.
+The length of your resume should be determined by the content's relevance and impact rather than trying to fit your skills and qualifications into a single page.

 If you have extensive work experience, quantifiable accomplishments and additional qualifications worth showcasing, extending your resume to two pages may be appropriate.

-Benefits of one-page resumes
+Benefits of One-Page Resumes

 While your resume does not have to be one page, there are certainly benefits to writing a resume that fits on a single page.
 We’ve detailed the advantages of one-page resumes below: